ZDON-Official/IAmZDON.github.io/README.md

 * ~~desktop social buttons visible on mobile~~
 * ~~remove about page image border on mobile screens~~
 * ~~add a button for live demo in project sections~~
+* change the gray text color in dark mode